THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE READ OUR DISCLOSURE FOR MORE INFO.

 At this point other dive boats were joining in, so we had to take turns with the whales.
 The fifth passenger decided to take a turn, so I sat out on the last swim.

 Back onboard it was 11 am – we’d spent almost two hours in the water with the whales.
-Our guides powered up the boat and took off for land, but on the way a pod of dolphins were spotted, so we all hurried to put our gear back on and hop in.
+Our guides powered up the boat and took off for land, but on the way, a pod of dolphins was spotted, so we all hurried to put our gear back on and hop in.
 It was a moderate school of about 15 dolphins.
 They were swimming away from us and didn’t seem to want to put on a show like the whales.

 The boat came to rest in Vaiutukakau bay, and with the anchor set lunch was broken out: cold Asian noddles and sandwiches.
 We snorkeled but there wasn’t much to see under the water.
 The view above water was phenomenal though, with foliage covered limestone cliffs and a large rock island next to us.